Childhood vaccine funds agreed for more poor nations

 Pneumococcal disease causes pneumonia, meningitis and sepsis and also kills more than 500,000 children each year worldwide, the vast majority of them in Africa and Asia.

-"These new vaccines will prevent millions of children from dying of pneumonia and diarrhea," said Anthony Lake, executive director of the United Nations children's fund UNICEF.
+"These new vaccines will prevent millions of children from dying of pneumonia and diarrhoea," said Anthony Lake, executive director of the United Nations children's fund UNICEF.

 "It is among the most vulnerable that these vaccines can make the biggest difference, especially if they are combined with better nutrition, sanitation and other critical interventions."